What are blood gases?

 Interpretation

 There is respiratory acidosis due to prolonged hypoventilation from seizure activity.
-The glucose is elevated but can be expected in the setting of a seizure.
+The glucose is elevated but can be expected during a seizure.

 Application

 Patients presenting after prolonged seizure activity will likely exhibit respiratory acidosis and elevated pCO2.
-There is no time for the kidneys to compensate in this acute setting, so bicarbonate should be normal.
+Since the kidneys have no time to compensate in this acute setting, bicarbonate should be normal.
 Many patients may spontaneously recover after a post-ictal period.

 Oliver was in status epilepticus and required intubation.
 We can help lower his pCO2 by increasing the ventilator’s respiratory rate or tidal volume.